Antoinehrt/Antoinehrt/README.md

 # 👋 Hi, I’m @Antoinehrt

-👩🏻‍💻 A Belgian guy with a passion for creating programs and web application.</br>
+👩🏻‍💻 A Belgian guy passionate about building software and web applications.</br>
+👨🏻‍💼 Currently working as a **MES Project Engineer at Technord**, contributing to industrial digitalization projects.
-👩🏻‍🎓 I graduated in September 2024 with a bachelor's degree in Computer Science, majoring in applications development.</br>
+👩🏻‍🎓 Graduated in September 2024 with a bachelor's degree in Computer Science, majoring in applications development.</br>
-😃 Whether it’s building backend systems or working across the fullstack, I’m always eager for new challenges. </br>
+😃 Whether it’s backend development or working across the fullstack, I’m always eager for new challenges and keep learning.</br>
 🌌 Feel free to get in touch if you'd like to collaborate!

 ## 💻 Technologies & Programming